 USA: Reject Dangerous Amendments & Support Animal-Protection Measures in the 2018 Farm Bill

-The full U.S. Senate will soon consider its version of the Farm Bill and has the opportunity to embrace important animal welfare provisions and reject harmful amendments that would roll back protections for animals.
+As Congress finalizes the Farm Bill, it will have the opportunity to embrace important animal welfare provisions and reject harmful amendments that would roll back protections for animals.

 The Senate’s Farm Bill contains the Pet and Women Safety (PAWS) Act, vital legislation that will protect victims of domestic violence and their pets by making crossing state lines to injure a pet a federal offense.
 The bill, authored by Senators Gary Peters (D-MI) and Dean Heller (R-NV), will also allow victims to recover veterinary costs and establish grants to help house victims and their at-risk pets.
 The protections offered in the PAWS Act will help victims of domestic violence and their pets escape abusive environments and seek the safety and shelter they need.

-While the inclusion of the PAWS Act is great news for animals, it’s also important that the Senate reject the King Provision, or the so-called “Protect Interstate Commerce Act.”
-This provision, included in the U.S. House version of the Farm Bill, seeks to strip states and localities of their ability to pass and enforce laws regarding the production of any “agricultural products”—a term so broad that it includes not only farm animals like cows and pigs, but also potentially dogs in puppy mills.
+While the inclusion of the PAWS and PACE Acts is great news for animals, it’s also important that Congress reject the King Provision, or the so-called “Protect Interstate Commerce Act.”
+This provision, included in the House version of the Farm Bill, seeks to strip states and localities of their ability to pass and enforce laws regarding the production of any “agricultural products”—a term so broad that it includes not only farm animals like cows and pigs, but also potentially dogs in puppy mills.

 What You Can Do

 Your voice is critical to ensuring that the language in the Farm Bill reflects humane values, so please speak up today!

 Please use the email below to contact your member of Congress and ask them to support the PAWS and PACE Acts and oppose the King Provision and any changes to the National Organic Standards Board.
 Don’t forget to customize the message below and tell your legislator why protecting animals is important to you!